The muscles of your pelvic floor come under great strain in pregnancy and childbirth. Pelvic floor exercises help to strengthen them.

 Start with squeezes that last for 5 seconds.
 Then do it for longer as you feel stronger.
 Aim to eventually squeeze for 10 seconds.

 You may feel the lower part of your stomach draw in when you do this.
-This is a good sign if it is a feeling of gentle tension below your belly button.
+Gentle tension below your belly button is a good sign.
 But do not suck in your tummy muscles.

 Imagine your pelvic floor is like a lift or elevator.